lleonini/check-domain/README.md

 ## Features

-- Integrated host spoofing: no need to modify /etc/hosts anymore
+- Integrated host spoofing:
+		- no need to edit /etc/hosts
+		- output is independent of /etc/hosts (except to show local IP if one)
+- Show CNAME, IPs and CDN:
+	- CDN support: AKAMAI, CloudFront, CloudFlare, MaxCDN, Fastly
+	- AKAMAI: debug headers, detection of staging and production networks
-- Mutiple vhosts for a domain (in config file)
+- Support mutiple vhosts for one domain (in config file)
-- SSL certificate checker
+- SSL certificate check
-- Compression checks
+- Compression check
-- Content checks
+- Content check
-- Show CNAME and IPs
-- CDN detection: AKAMAI, CloudFront, CloudFlare, MaxCDN, Fastly
 - Parallel command execution for faster results
 - Highlighted output
-- Show CNAME, public IP and local IP (if you have set one in /etc/hosts)
+- Follow HTTP redirections
 - Performance indicators
 - Use `curl`, `host` and `openssl` behind the scene